rusalka-offer/phython_intro/README.md

 Lies mich !
-# Introduction to Phyton, pandas and json parsing
+# Introduction to Phyton, pandas and json parsing and other things

 Anwendungsbeispiele
 ##RO
+Rusalka Offer